Milo1885/Tease-AI/README.md

 	@DommeLevel1-5 didn't filter correct in vocabulary files.
 	@Chance##()-Command now gets cleaned from the line correctly. by Pepsifreak
 	@FollowUp##()-Command now gets cleaned from the line correctly, also stopped the followup message from still partially showing in "failure" cases. by Pepsifreak
+	Recent slideshow folders are now really checked on start-up and missing folders removed.
+	Dom Mood settings were ignored.

 Miscellaneous: